 1. Increase in the minimum wage

-The national minimum wage (SMN) for the year 2021 is set at 665 euros.
-This is an increase of 30 euros compared to 2020 (+ 4.7 %) and an increase of 160 euros (+ 32 %) compared to 2015.
+The national minimum wage (SMN) for 2021 is set at 665 euros.
+This represents an increase of 30 euros on 2020 (+4.7 %) and an increase of 160 euros (+32 %) on 2015.
 This increase will also have an impact on the salaries of public administration (PA) workers in 2021.

 2. increase in retirement pensions

-Pensioners with pensions up to €658.2 will receive an extraordinary increase of €10.
-The Ministry of Finance guarantees that this increase "will guarantee real gains in purchasing power for about 1.9 million pensioners".
-The increase for the month of January will be paid together with the month of February.
+Pensioners with pensions of up to €658.2 will benefit from an extraordinary €10 increase.
+The Ministry of Finance guarantees that this increase "will guarantee real gains in purchasing power for around 1.9 million pensioners".
+The January increase will be paid in conjunction with the February increase.

 3. New social support for unsheltered workers

-Workers who have suffered income decreases due to the pandemic crisis.
-They will receive a new extraordinary social support, which will be based on the value of the poverty line (€ 501.16).
+Workers who have suffered a drop in income as a result of the pandemic crisis.
+They will receive extraordinary new social support, which will be based on the value of the poverty line (€501.16).
 It is estimated that the new social benefit could reach 258,000 people.
-The support will cover employees who lose access to unemployment benefits in 2021; economically dependent self-employed workers; self-employed workers with at least three months of contributions in the 12 months preceding the application and whose billing is less than 40 %.
+The aid will cover employees who lose access to unemployment benefits in 2021; economically dependent self-employed workers; self-employed workers with at least three months' contributions in the 12 months preceding the application and whose invoicing is less than 40 %.

 4. Minimum unemployment benefits are increased and benefits are extended for six months